jamesgary/sandcastle/README.md

 ## Development

-Guard automatically compiles Coffeescript, SASS, and HAML, as well as other handy file management.
+Guard automatically compiles Coffeescript, SASS, and HAML, runs specs, and more!

 In your shell console, run the following: